-When you first see your dog limping immediately get them to rest ( the best way you can) in order to minimize their movement and prevent them from injuring themselves more.
-Also, press pause on your dogs exercise routines until they have fully healed and keep them on a leash when taking them outside for potty breaks to stop them from running away.
+When you first see your dog limping immediately get them to rest ( the best way you can) to minimize their movement and prevent them from injuring themselves more.
+Also, press pause on your dog's exercise routines until they have fully healed, and keep them on a leash when taking them outside for potty breaks to stop them from running away.

-Check your pup's paw for anything signalling an injury such as cuts.
+Check your pup's paw for anything signaling an injury such as cuts.
 Contact your vet as soon as you can if you discover something painful.